 - Wear good, comfortable hiking boots or sneakers.
 Take an extra pair of socks too (trust me, someone always gets their feet wet, and it’s no fun hiking in wet socks).

 - Bring a light jacket or raincoat and check the weather ahead of time.
 Better to be prepared than cold and wet from the elements.

-- Be good to nature.
+- Be good to nature by following the 7 principles of Leave No Trace.
 Stay on the trail when possible so you don’t tramp down vegetation.
 Leave nature alone.
 This means not picking up pretty rocks, wildlife or vegetation to take home with you.
 Pack it in, pack it out: whatever you bring in with you, make sure it comes out with you, even if it’s just an apple core or other food waste, bring it out and throw it in the trash instead of leaving it for other hikers to find.
 This also includes human waste.
 Some trails don’t have bathroom facilities.
 Try to pack your waste out with you in a zipped plastic bag, but if you can’t, live by the rule: 200 feet, 6 inches deep.
 Bury human waste 200 feet away from water and at least 6 inches deep.
 This means you’ll have to bring a trowel to dig with.
 Don’t count on digging a 6 inch deep hole with a rock or stick, it just won’t work.
 Cover it up when you’re done.
 Try to leave whatever trail you’re on as good as when you found it.